Uploaded image for project: 'JDK'

 null, 1996-01-23 }

 Now that LocalDate objects lack identity, the JVM could implement the array using "references" that encode the fields of each LocalDate directly.
-Each array component can be represented as a 64-bit word that indicates whether the reference is null, and if not, directly stores the year, month, and day field values of the value object:
+Each array element can be represented as a 64-bit word that indicates whether the reference is null, and if not, directly stores the year, month, and day field values of the value object:

 +--------------+